NGONIE00/dare-mini-mvp/README.md

 **Dare** (*/daː.ɾe/* · Shona) — *a traditional community council gathering where every voice has a seat.*

 Dare is a digital-inclusive voice platform built for the Global South.
-It enables community members to host, join, and monetise live voice sessions — on any device, on any connection, with or without a smartphone.
+It enables community members to host, join, and monetise live voice sessions — on any device, on any connection, with or without

-Where Clubhouse requires a smartphone and broadband, Dare works on a basic feature phone over USSD.
-Where Spotify requires 120 KB/min, Dare uses 8 KB/min — fully intelligible on 2G.

 **Starting in Zimbabwe.
 Built for the world.**